 Is wine good for you?
-Everyone wants to think that the thing they enjoy is actually good for them too.
+Everyone wants to think that the thing they enjoy has a number of health benefits too.

-Most of us know that wine is not actually good for us.
+Most of us know that the health benefits of alcohol are limited and that wine is not actually good for us.
 As Claire Murphy explains, “High levels of ethanol is bad for the immune system and will not stimulate immunity and virus resistance.
 Its consumption is likely to increase the health risks of a person in the long run.”

 And while there are claims which have some merit, they’re not actually applicable to real life.
 Sure, wine red has antioxidants, but due to the final amount actually in the bottle, the benefits don’t really add up.

 Naturally though, as when it comes to anything to do with diet, it’s everything in moderation.
 As Claire says, “Will you live a long and healthy life without red wine if you drink and eat healthily?
 Yes.
 Will red wine cause massive problems if you moderately drink it while living a healthy lifestyle?
 No.”

 Can drinking wine help to slow down the ageing process?

 The claim: This is one of the most common “health benefits” of wine.
 Studies supposedly “proving” the anti-ageing benefits of alcohol have been coming out for years.
 But the study conducted by the University of Iowa in 2015 is one of the most recent.
 This one claims research shows those who drank moderately aged more healthily than those who drank excessively – or were even completely sober.

 What our expert says: While it’s clear where this claim has come from, it’s unfortunately not entirely true.